Restrict access to WordPress REST API

 Enable Allow REST API for logged in users if you want to allow using REST API for any authorized (logged in) WordPress user without limitation.

-Restrict access to WordPress REST API by IP address or IP network
+Restrict access to WordPress REST API by IP addresses

-To permit access to REST API for a specific IP address or an IP network add them to the White IP Access List.
+To permit access to REST API from a specific IP address or an IP network add them to the White IP Access List.

-To block access to REST API for a specific IP address or an IP network add them to the Black IP Access List.
+To completely block access to REST API from a specific IP address or an IP network add them to the Black IP Access List.

 Read more: Using IP Access Lists to protect WordPress

-In a nutshell it’s a technology that allows two different piece of code (applications) to talk to each other and exchange data in a standardized way.
-Using REST API enables developers to create, read and update WordPress content from external applications running on a different computer or a website.
-The WP REST API is enabled by default starting WordPress version 4.7.0.
+In a nutshell, it’s a technology that allows two different pieces of code (applications) to talk to each other and exchange data in a standardized way.
+Using REST API enables developers to create, read and update WordPress content from external applications running on a remote computer or a website.
+The WP REST API is enabled by default starting the WordPress version 4.7.0.

 Read more: Why it’s important to restrict access to the WP REST API